What is Immunofluorescence?

 The property of certain dyes absorbing light rays at one particular wavelength (ultraviolet light) and emitting them at a different wavelength (visible light) is known as fluorescence.
-In immunofluorescence test, fluorescent dye which illuminates in UV light are used to detect/show the specific combination of an antigen and antibody.
-The dye usually used is fluorescein isothiocynate, which gives yellow-green fluorescence.
-Immunofluorescence tests are also termed as fluorescent antibody test (FAT).
+In the immunofluorescence test, a fluorescent dye that illuminates in UV light is used to detect/show the specific combination of an antigen and antibody.
+The dye usually used is fluorescein isothiocyanate, which gives yellow-green fluorescence.
+Immunofluorescence tests are also termed fluorescent antibody tests (FAT).

 Fluorescent dyes, such as fluorescein isothiocyanate and lissamine rhodamine, can be tagged with antibody molecules.
 They emit blue-green and orange-red fluorescence, respectively under ultraviolet (UV) rays in the fluorescence microscope.
 This forms the basis of the immunological test.
 Immunofluorescence tests have wide applications in research and diagnostics.
 These tests are broadly of two types:

 A direct immunofluorescence test is used to detect the unknown antigens in a cell or tissue by employing a known labeled antibody that interacts directly with unknown antigens.
 If an antigen is present, it reacts with labeled antibody and the antibody-coated antigen is observed under UV light of the fluorescence.
 It involves the use of labeled antiviral antibodies.

 The specimen is placed on the slide; fluorescent-labeled antibody is then added to it and allowed for some time for Antigen-Antibody reaction.
 The preparation is then washed which will allow the removal of other components except for the complex of antigen and fluorescent-labeled antibody.
 On microscopy (Fluorescence Microscopy), Antigen-Antibody complexes are observed fluorescing due to the dye attached to the antibody.